MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

    - _\<UPN\>_ is your account in user principal name format (for example, `navin@contoso.com`).
    - The required _ConnectionUri_ value depends on the nature of your Microsoft 365 organization.
 For more information, see the parameter description in [Connect-IPPSSession](https://docs.microsoft.com/powershell/module/exchange/connect-ippssession).
+   - When you use the _UserPrincipalName_ parameter, you don't need to use the

    **This example connects to Security & Compliance Center PowerShell in a Microsoft 365 or Microsoft 365 GCC organization**.